 Known as ‘Dún Dúchathair’ in Irish, the fort is now situated on a rocky promontory that juts out into the Atlantic (thanks to erosion over the years).

 This is our last stop of the day before heading off for a bite to eat, a post-adventure pint and a kip before another day of adventure!

 We’re going to wrap up day 1 of our Aran Islands tour with a pint (or a tea/coffee) in one of the best pubs in Galway.

 I’m talking, of course, about Joe Watty’s pub.
-You’ll find live music playing away here seven nights per week in normal times and at the weekends during the year.
+You’ll find live music playing away here seven nights per week during the summer and at the weekends during the rest of the year.

 Stop 9: A bed for the night

 We’ve created an Inis Mór accommodation guide to help you decide where to kip on the first night of your Aran Islands tour.

 The link above contains everything from traditional thatch cottages to Airbnbs and B&Bs, each of which boasts great reviews.